Determinants of Health and Health Inequities

 Education and health literacy

-Education both results from, and contributes to social position.
+Education both results from and contributes to social position.
 The social position of a child’s parents influences her access to educational opportunities.
-The resulting education influences employment opportunities and thereby income, and influences whom she meets and where she lives.
-All of these indirectly influence health; dementia offers an example.
-Here, a lack of education may lead to careers that expose the worker to neurotoxic substances that damage brain function.
-Conversely, higher education, and the stimulating career it may lead to, may build complex neural networks that protect the aging brain.26 Education also affects a person’s ability to navigate the health care system, to interpret health information and to communicate effectively with physicians and other professionals.27, 28 “Health literacy” refers to the patient’s ability to understand health information and to follow guidelines for their treatment.
-A 2008 Canadian Public Health Association report concluded that only about 55% of Canadian have a level of literacy that enables them to negotiate the health care system effectively, to follow written advice on health care and on their medications.27 Physicians need to bear in mind that our increasingly complex health system places high demands on the reading and problem-solving skills of patients.
+The resulting education influences her employment opportunities and thereby income; it influences whom she meets and where she lives.
+All these indirectly influence her health.
+Dementia offers an example.
+Here, limited education may lead to careers that expose a worker to neurotoxic substances that damage brain function.
+Conversely, higher education, and the stimulating career it may lead to, may build complex neural networks that create brain reserve and protect the aging brain against cognitive decline.26 Education also affects a person’s ability to navigate the health care system, to interpret health information and to communicate effectively with health professionals.27, 28 “Health literacy” refers to the patient’s ability to understand health information and to follow treatment guidelines.
+Several sources suggest that between 50 and 60% of Canadians lack a level of literacy that enables them to negotiate the health care system effectively, to follow written health advice, or to access and interpret lab results on their electronic chart.27, 29 Physicians need to bear in mind that our increasingly complex health system places high demands on the reading and problem-solving skills of patients.

 Social support networks

 Ms. Sulawesi lacks a supportive social network.
-No-one else here speaks her native language and she feels alone in a strange place.
+No-one else in her town speaks her native language and she feels alone in a strange place.
 Social connections benefit health in several ways.
 They offer a source of emotional reassurance that helps a person cope with adversity.
 Networks can provide information, advice and practical support, such as knowing someone who can assist in a time of need.
 They can also support people during the process of changing health behaviours.
-People who have strong social ties, who belong to clubs or organizations, who both give and receive assistance or who volunteer, report feeling healthier than others.29 A TED talk shows how a physician gained insight into the social networks of his patients.
+People with strong social ties, who belong to clubs or organizations, who both give and receive assistance or who volunteer, report feeling healthier than others.30 A TED talk showed how a physician gained insight into the social networks of his patients.

 Employment, working conditions, and occupational health

-The WHO recognizes fair employment and decent work as a cornerstone of health, and advocates for fair minimum wages, full employment, and occupational health and safety standards.16 Although Canada’s overall unemployment rate may be low, at 6 or 7%, this masks wide variations.
-There are inequities across regions and across population groups – 11.5% of recent immigrants are unemployed and many more are underemployed.31
+The WHO recognizes fair employment and decent work as a cornerstone of health, and advocates for fair minimum wages, full employment, and occupational health and safety standards.17 Although Canada’s overall unemployment rate may be low, at 6 or 7%, this masks wide variations.
+There are inequities between regions and across population groups – 11.5% of recent immigrants are unemployed and many more are underemployed.32

 The health consequences of unemployment have been extensively studied and reveal complex relationships.
-Overall, people who lose their jobs experience reduced self-perceived health and increased mortality, but the effect varies by age, gender, and education.32 The health impact also varies according to the general unemployment level: where many individuals lose their jobs the health impact appears less severe.33
+Overall, people who lose their jobs experience reduced self-perceived health and increased mortality, but the effect varies by age, gender, and education.33 The health impact also varies according to the general unemployment level: where many individuals lose their jobs the health impact appears less severe.34 The concept of stress describes the main channel through which employment and unemployment influence health.

 Stress and strain

-Work stress (see WORK-RELATED DISEASES in Glossary) derives from the demands work places on a person, modified by their perceived control over these, their work satisfaction, perceived levels of physical risk, and job security.
-Unfortunately, stress and the resulting strain are often not distinguished in the health literature, where stress can refer both to the input (the “stressor”) and the outcome (the resulting disease).
-These terms are distinguished in engineering, where stress refers to the load placed on a structure and strain refers to the resulting distortion of the structure.
+Work stress (see WORK-RELATED DISEASES in the Glossary) derives from the demands work places on a person, modified by their perceived control over these, their work satisfaction, perceived levels of physical risk, and job security.
+Unfortunately, stress and the resulting strain are often not distinguished in the health literature, where stress can refer both to the input (the “stressor”) and the outcome (the resulting condition).
+These terms are distinguished in engineering, where stress refers to the load placed on a structure and strain refers to its resulting distortion.
 This offers a convenient metaphor for illness, and it would seem helpful to retain this distinction.

 Work stress refers to high expectations at work, often accentuated by a worker’s low level of control over their work (see Definitions box).
 Demands that exceed the person’s coping ability result in feelings of strain, perhaps also in somatic disorders such as hypertension, peptic ulcers, migraine headaches and others.
-These affect many Canadians, especially women.34 Working conditions may combine with other determinants, such as income, so that the lowest income households typically report higher levels of work stress due to job insecurity and dissatisfaction, exerting adverse effects on physical and mental health.35 Work strain can arise from a combination of high psychological demand (such as being pressured to work fast) while also having little freedom to make decisions affecting the job (e.g., being in a subordinate position).36 Strain also results from a mismatch between work effort and reward: jobs that demand high effort for low gain produce feelings of exploitation that predict poor health.37 A study that followed 10,000 British civil servants over 10 years showed that those who had little control over their work environment had an increased risk of subsequent heart disease.38 Reorganizing the workplace to provide a greater variety of tasks and more decision-making power at work may decrease risk.
+These affect many Canadians, especially women.35 Working conditions may correlate with other determinants, such as income, so that the lowest income households typically report higher levels of work stress due to job insecurity and dissatisfaction, with adverse effects on physical and mental health.36 Work strain can arise from a combination of high psychological demand (such as being pressured to work fast) while also having little freedom to make decisions affecting the job (e.g., being in a subordinate position).37 Strain also results from a mismatch between work effort and reward: jobs that demand high effort for low gain produce feelings of exploitation that predict poor health.38 A study that followed 10,000 British civil servants over 10 years showed that those who had little control over their work environment had an increased risk of subsequent heart disease.39 Reorganizing the workplace to provide a greater variety of tasks and more decision-making authority at work may decrease risk.

-Work injuries are an important cause of disability and mortality in Canada.
-In 2015 there were over 232,000 claims for lost time at work due to injury; 62% of which were for men.39 The lower a worker’s income, the more likely they are to experience a work-related injury.40
+A lack of control over working conditions also increases the risk of workplace injuries, which form an important cause of disability and mortality in Canada.
+In 2020, 313 Canadian workers died due to injuries at work and a further 611 died from occupational diseases.40 There were over 253,000 claims for lost time at work due to injury; around 62% of these were for men.41 The lower a worker’s income, the more likely they are to experience a work-related injury.42

 Paul’s work history

-As a child, Paul was not interested in school; he had difficulty keeping up with his class.
-Nor did his parents see the importance of schooling: there were solid jobs in mining that didn’t require academic learning.
-However, as global economic changes put the mining industry under pressure, company managers began to take short cuts around safety legislation.
-Paul began to worry that his job was insecure but he couldn’t see a way out; he was forced bypass safety procedures and work long and tiring hours.
-It was at the end of a 12-hour shift that Paul, carrying a heavy, awkward load, fell and twisted his neck, resulting in the injury that put him out of work.
+As a child, Paul was not interested in school and had difficulty keeping up with his class.
+Nor did his parents see the value of schooling: there were solid jobs in mining that didn’t require academic learning.
+However, as global economic changes put the mining industry under pressure, company managers began taking short cuts around safety legislation.
+Paul worried that his job was insecure but he couldn’t see a way out; he had to work long and tiring hours, ignoring safety procedures.
+This was coupled with the physical and mental stress associated with high-risk work.
+At the end of a 12-hour shift he was carrying a heavy, awkward load; he fell and twisted his neck, resulting in the injury that put him out of work.
 Currently, he is unemployed and is receiving Worker’s Compensation benefits.
-The threatened downsizing of his mine likely added to his level of stress in the period leading up to his accident; this was coupled with the physical and mental stress of high-risk work.
-While Worker’s Compensation may address some of his financial worries, it is not going to match the income he earned as a miner and his prospects for future employment are limited, further worsening his stress.
+While this may address some of his financial worries, it is not going to match the income he earned as a miner and his prospects for future employment are limited, further worsening his stress.

 The strain of family duties: caregiving